Prajwal5180/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started-MSSPL.md

 1. If you run into an issue where a file starts downloading (eg. file.html) in the VM or get stuck in between, refresh your browser and continue performing the lab:

    ![04](../media/01/04.png?raw=true)

-1. Click Next from the bottom right corner to embark on your Lab journey!

-Now you're all set to explore the powerful world of technology.
-Feel free to reach out if you have any questions along the way.
-Enjoy your workshop!

 ## Support Contact